cerebro1/cerebro1.github.io/_posts/2022-05-30-outreachy-application-phase.markdown

 - Get Started on Project.

-# My Project : Improve Suspend-Then-Hibernate functionality on Linux.
+- My Project : Improve Suspend-Then-Hibernate functionality on Linux.

-# So far, it has been going good.
-My 5 Pull Request have been merged in systemd in Contribution Phase.
+**Final Words : So far, it has been going good.
+My 5 Pull Request have been merged in systemd in Contribution Phase.**

-# The feeling to see my name in [systemd v251](https://lists.freedesktop.org/archives/systemd-devel/2022-May/047976.html) open source contributor is amazing.

-# Outreachy focus in mainly on learning.
+The feeling to see my name in [systemd v251](https://lists.freedesktop.org/archives/systemd-devel/2022-May/047976.html) open source contributor list is amazing.
+Outreachy focus in mainly on learning.
 And help us get acquainted to Remote Work culture.

-# Thanks Outreachy for such opportunity!
-Thanks to my mentor : Luca Boccassi.
+**Thanks Outreachy for such opportunity!
+Thanks to my mentor : Luca Boccassi.**